 The best metals for carburizing are 8620 and 9310 steel.

 A metallurgist focuses primarily on heavy and light metals.
 A materials engineer focuses on metals, plastics, and other materials.
 Generally speaking, the degree of “Metallurgist” has been replaced by the degree of “Materials Engineer” or “Materials Scientist” at most colleges.

-Yes, we have both a metallurgist and a materials engineer you can talk with.
-We also have two industrial engineers, and a California-registered professional engineer.
+Yes, we have 3 materials engineers you can talk with.
+We also have an industrial engineer, and a mechanical engineer.